To enhance our Data Protection compliance, Mary's Meals International is Data Protection registered with the Information Commissioner's Office (ICO).

 7.2 All information that supporters provide to us is stored on our secure servers and/or on the servers of our suppliers who we have engaged to host various IT systems for us.
 Any payment transactions will be encrypted using TLS technology.
 Where we have given supporters (or where they have chosen) a password which enables them to access certain parts of our website, they are responsible for keeping this password confidential.
 We ask them not to share this password with anyone.

 7.3 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect supporters’ personal data, we cannot guarantee the security of data transmitted to our website; any transmission is at supporters’ own risk.
-Once we have received personal information, we will use strict procedures and security features to try to prevent unauthorised access.
+Once we have received personal information, we will use strict procedures and security features to prevent unauthorised access as far as possible.

 7.4 Our mission is to enable people to offer their money, goods, skills, time, or prayer, and through this involvement, provide the most effective help to those suffering the effects of extreme poverty in the world’s poorest communities.
 We will keep supporters’ information only for as long as they engage with us in any of the above ways, and only as long as we need it: